FrancescJR/bitpanda-task1/README.md

 This would be a quite good test if it weren't for restrictions for using Laravel.

-Example of Hexagonal Architecture, some DDD [sigh] with Laravel.
+Example of Hexagonal Architecture, some DDD with Laravel.

 ## Requirements